hawaiifw/hawaii-framework/CONTRIBUTING.md

 This [README][Hawaii Framework Java Style code formatter README] contains a full list of adjustments made to the code formatter.

+Important!
+Update the number of imports before using a `*` to 300.
+In IntelliJ IDEA this is found under 'Editor > Code Style > Java > Imports'.

 ### Apache License Header

 Add the following Apache license header to all new Java classes.